cernbox/eosprojectreport/README.md

 ### Download

-You can grab the binary for linux amd64 from the Releases page.
+You can grab the binary for linux amd64 from the Releases page or the RPM directly.
+The tool is installed in the cbox-webng servers.

 ### Requirements
 The machine where the tool runs needs to have EOS root access to the MGM.